Make Awesome DIY Kid Halloween Costumes

 I started with simple black jogging pants and a sweatshirt.
 Then I purchased black velvet and filled the “legs” with poly-fil and glued them with a hot glue gun.

 After that, I glued on white yarn down each of the arms on the front of the costume and formed a “web” between the arms and legs, which he could use to move them up and down.
 I continued the web onto the chest of the shirt.

 We finished it off with plastic fangs and some of that webbing that you pull apart and throw on things.
 I would have liked to paint some extra eyes on his face, but “make-up is for girls”, so we did without.
 He absolutely loved it and got lots of double takes and comments about the “scary spider” when we went out.

 by Diane B., Conception Bay South, NL

 I created this costume because my son loved spiders or Buga-bugas as he calls them.
 I bought some black fleece, which was very inexpensive and very easy to use since you don’t have to hem the edges because they do not unravel.

-I created the head by making two hoods, one the size of his head and one considerably bigger.
+The head was created by making two hoods, one the size of his head and one considerably bigger.
 I then joined both together and stuffed them with batting.

 I then attached the eyes, which were two halves of a large Styrofoam ball.
-I covered the Styrofoam with white panty hose before hot gluing them onto the head knowing that they probably wouldn't stay on without some reinforcement (especially with putting him in and out of the car).
+Then, I covered the Styrofoam with white panty hose before hot gluing them onto the head.
+I knew that they probably wouldn’t stay on without some reinforcement (especially with putting him in and out of the car).
 I then glued black felt pupils onto the eyes.